QuantConnect/Documentation/03-Algorithm-Reference/07-trading-and-orders.rst

 |

+.. _algorithm-reference-trading-and-orders-market-open-close:

 Market On Open-Close Orders
 ===========================

-Market On Open orders are filled at the official opening price for the security.
+Market On Open orders are filled at the official *opening* price for the security.
 They must be submitted two minutes before the market opens to be included in the opening auction.
 The Market On Open ``Quantity`` and ``Tag`` properties can be updated after creation until the last two minutes before open.

-Market On Close orders are filled at the official closing price for the security.
+Market On Close orders are filled at the official *closing* price for the security.
 They must be submitted at least two minutes before the market closes to be included in the official closing auction.
 The Market On Open ``Quantity`` and ``Tag`` properties can be updated after creation until the last two minutes before close.

 For more information on updating orders, see :ref:`Updating Orders <algorithm-reference-trading-and-orders-updating-orders>`.